alexandrezahrai/thesaurus-app-react-tailwind/README.md

 1. Enter a word in the search bar and press Enter.
 2. View the list of synonyms and related words.
+3. Click on a word to explore its synonyms.

 ## Live Demo